premtej007/SalesDataProcessor/README.md

 4. **Network Access**: The server can access Amazon.com and Google AI API
 5. **API Limits**: Google API key has sufficient quota for testing
 6. **Single User**: No authentication/multi-tenancy in MVP (planned for future)
+7. **Scraping Limitations**: Due to Amazon's anti-bot measures, the app uses mock data for demonstration when scraping is blocked.
+Production deployment would require Amazon's official Product Advertising API or a paid scraping service.

 ## Testing